baens/blog.baens.net/content/posts/postgres-vault-gcp-setup.md

 # Demo

 Now that we have all of that together, I have put together a demo repository with all of the pieces together for demonstration purposes.
-This demo will setup all of the needed services, use a migration on the database to get the schema where it needs to be, and allow you to connect with a node service to demonstrate what is needed.
+This demo will setup all of the needed services, use a migration (using Flyway) on the database to get the schema where it needs to be, and allow you to connect with a Node service to demonstrate what is needed.